 Many of our owned brand products contain palm oil and derivatives.
 We are committed to helping incentivize the sustainable palm oil industry to combat deforestation and preserve habitat for wildlife as well as to protect the rights of workers.
 All palm oil in our Boots UK and Global Brands products is certified, including the use of credits.
 We achieved 40 percent physically certified palm oil and palm oil derivatives by the end of fiscal 2020 across Boots UK owned brands and Global Brands.
 We are aiming for a target of 75 percent by fiscal 2021.
 Walgreens has completed a survey of palm oil in its owned brands that will be used to inform our drive to increase the use of sustainable palm oil in our products.

 In calendar year 2019, Boots UK owned brands and Global Brands achieved 98 percent use of credibly certified wood pulp and paper in owned brand products and in goods not for resale, such as receipt paper and catalogs.
 Certified wood pulp and paper come from responsibly managed forests using FSC or PEFC certification.
 The certification level in owned brands products was 94 percent, and in goods not for resale it was 99 percent.
 Boots UK received the highest rank - 3 Trees - from WWF-UK’s 2019 Timber Scorecard, the latest published ranking.

 Since joining the Global Shea Alliance (GSA) in 2019, WBA has supported the formation of a cooperative of female shea harvesters in Ghana, including legal registration of the cooperative, election of leaders, creation of sub-committees and training more than 700 women in cooperative development and business development.

 The GSA is a nonprofit association that promotes industry sustainability, quality practices and standards around shea butter, which is used as a moisturizer in beauty products.
-Some of our Global Brands, such as Liz Earle, use shea butter widely in their products.
+Some of our beauty brands, such as Liz Earle, use shea butter widely in their products.
 Working with the GSA allows us to help to support women who harvest shea in Ghana and to give back to communities that work in the shea industry.